wilburx9/flutter_paystack/README.md

        ..email = 'customer@email.com';
      CheckoutResponse response = await PaystackPlugin.checkout(
        context context,
+       method: CheckoutMethod.card, // Defaults to CheckoutMethod.selectable
        charge: charge,
      );
  ```

+Please, note that an `accessCode` is required if the method is
+`CheckoutMethod.bank` or `CheckoutMethod.selectable`.

  `PaystackPlugin.checkout()` returns the state and details of the
  payment in an instance of `CheckoutResponse` .